 We follow the requirements of the National Curriculum and our school has taken time to create topics and themes which meet these requirements.
 All children are usually taught English and Maths in the morning with Foundation subjects (RE, Science, Computing, Humanities, PE, Art, DT, Spanish, PSHE, Music) taught in the afternoon.
 Within the topics that the children study with their class teacher, they will experience day trips, visiting experts as well as more usual lessons.
 We feel that it is vital for children to enjoy their lessons and have fun doing so – we do all that we are required plus add the magic ingredient of “Above and Beyond”.

-Each class has a topic web which is sent home every term as well as being available on the website.
+Each class has an overview of the topics covered for the whole year available on the website in the 'Year Groups' section.
 If you have any questions about how you can help your child with their learning, please do not hesitate to talk to their class teacher or Ms. Woodford.

 Our teachers have an excellent knowledge of the year groups they teach and are able to plan effective and creative lessons for our children.
 Teachers hold different subject leadership roles and support each other with ideas to share their areas of expertise.

 Within lessons, children are able to record their learning in a variety of ways such as writing, acting, debating, using technology and giving presentations.
 The children are also encouraged to self-reflect on their learning as well as give feedback to their peers.
 All staff follow a Marking and Feedback Policy which enables the children to receive feedback within lessons using ‘Star Yellow’ and ‘Think Pink’ highlighters.
 Children are also set targets in some subjects to help further improve their achievements.